The Challenge

 The timing is inherently so uncertain that, according to a CNBC article on March 14, 2020, even the President of the United States couldn’t escape the delay: “Trump said the test was sent to a lab and he doesn’t know when he will get the results.”

-The overall result is that the current testing approach has faced challenges in addressing the COVID-19 pandemic.
-Similarly, the general testing limitations that have impacted our ability to respond to COVID-19 impact our ability to deal with countless other diseases.
+The overall result is that the current testing approach faces challenges addressing the COVID-19 pandemic.